knusbaum/cl-restart/README.md

 Be careful.
 You must match the arity of the restart when calling `invoke-restart`.

+### Safety

+The restart library is thread-safe.
+Handlers and Restarts are provided on a per-thread basis, so they can be used safely virtually anywhere.

+The library is also unintrusive.
+Code that doesn't interact with it incurs no performance hit at all, even if code somewhere else is using it.
+Restarts and handlers are only kept around for the lifetime of the dynamic scope they're involved in.

+### More Reading

+For more on restarts, check out this page: [Practical Common Lisp](http://www.gigamonkeys.com/book/beyond-exception-handling-conditions-and-restarts.html)

 ## License

 Copyright © 2015 Kyle Nusbaum